SynchroLux-AI/LLM-Repo/README.md

 # LLM-Repo
 <h2> Overview </h2>

-This repository is dedicated to the development of $\\color{yellow}\text{Large Language Models (LLMs) specific to scientific domains}$ and aimed at advancing natural language processing capabilities.
+This repository is dedicated to the development of $\\color{yellow}\text{Large Language Models (LLMs) specific to a scientific domain}$ and aimed at advancing natural language processing capabilities.
 The project focuses on creating efficient, scalable, and ethically responsible LLMs for various applications, including text generation, question answering, and task automation.

 <h2> Project Goals </h2>